 Using a stable STP topology makes the root port the fastest link.
 If all switches have STP enabled with default settings, the switch with the lowest MAC address in the network will become the root switch.
-By increasing the priority (lowering the priority number) of the best switch, STP can be forced to select the best switch.
+By increasing the priority (lowering the priority number) of the best switch, STP can be forced to select the best switch as the root switch.